sclorg/rpm-list-builder/README.md

-# SCL Rebuild Helper
+# RPM List Builder

-SCL Rebuild Helper (sclrbh) helps you to build packages for Red Hat Software Collection from the [recipe files](https://github.com/sclorg/rhscl-rebuild-recipes).
+RPM List Builder (rpmlb) helps you to build a list of defined RPM packages including Red Hat Software Collection (SCL) continually from the [recipe file](https://github.com/sclorg/rhscl-rebuild-recipes).

 ## Features

-sclrbh ...
+rpmlb ...

+* Supports building a list of RPMs and SCL that is a extension of the RPM packages.
-* Supports several builds
+* Supports several build types
   * Mock(`mock`)
   * Copr(`copr-cli`)
   * Custom build by config file.
      You can customize the build with `rhpkg`, `fedpkg`, `koji`, `brew`, `dnf` and etc.
-* Supports the way to get packages by recipe file.
+* Supports several types to get packages by recipe file.
   * Copy from local directory
   * Download by `rhpkg clone`.
   * Custom download.
 You can customize the way with `rhpkg`, `fedpkg`, and etc.